-The Digital Accountability and Transparency Act (DATA Act) was signed into law by President Obama in May 2014.
+President Obama signed the Digital Accountability and Transparency Act (DATA Act) into law in May 2014.
 Once fully implemented, the law will require agencies to publish all federal spending on USASpending.gov.

 If grants are required to be reported on, it will typically be completed by the Federal granting agency.
-For any questions please contact the grants manager to check necessity or requirements surrounding award.
+For any questions, please contact the grants manager to check the necessity or requirements surrounding the award.